ruffle-rs/ruffle/README.md

 ruffle's parsing capabilities.
 Provided with a folder and an output filename, it will attempt to read all of the flash files and report on the success of such a task.

-- `cargo run --package=ruffle_scanner -- folder/with/swfs/ results.csv`
+- `cargo run --release --package=ruffle_scanner -- folder/with/swfs/ results.csv`

 ### Exporter

 If you have a swf and would like to capture an image of it, you may use the exporter tool.
 This currently requires hardware acceleration, but can be run headless (with no window).

-- `cargo run --package=exporter -- path/to/file.swf`
+- `cargo run --release --package=exporter -- path/to/file.swf`
-- `cargo run --package=exporter -- path/to/file.swf path/to/screenshots --frames 5`
+- `cargo run --release --package=exporter -- path/to/file.swf path/to/screenshots --frames 5`

 ## Structure